Forest Economy Program (FEP)

 During the pre-application phase, projects will be evaluated for eligibility and relevance to the program.
 NBRC staff and an Advisory Board consisting of representatives from all four states will review pre-applications that are received on or prior to the deadline.
 The Advisory Board, in coordination with the NBRC State Program Managers, will prioritize the Advisory Board list and determine which projects will be invited to submit a full application.

 Application Process: Projects that are deemed eligible by NBRC and invited to apply by the Advisory Board in the pre-application phase, will submit a full application.
 See the FEP TIMELINE for pre-application deadlines.
-The FEPM USER MANUAL has detailed guidance for developing both a pre-application and application.
+The FEP USER MANUAL has detailed guidance for developing both a pre-application and application.
 Applications will be submitted using the NBRC Grants Management System.

 During the application phase, each full application will be scored based on the rating criteria developed for the Forest Economy Program.
 Project scoring is determined by how fully and thoroughly the applicant answers each item listed in each rating criteria.
 The Program Managers from the states of Maine, New Hampshire, New York, and Vermont will coordinate application scoring for each of the rating criteria and present results to the Commission.
 The Governor’s Alternates and the Federal Co-Chair will vote on the projects selected for funding.
 Projects that fall short of an 80-point threshold will not be considered for funding.
 The rating criteria is detailed in the FEP USER MANUAL.